-Federal OSHA estimated the monetized national benefits of fatalities prevented, injuries potentially prevented, and the total potential monetized benefits as \$179.2 million per year.
-The benefits to California are estimated to be \$21.5 million per year which is 12% of the federal benefits.
-California's population is approximately 12% of the US population as compared to the rest of the country.
+Federal OSHA estimated the annual monetized national benefits of fatalities prevented, injuries potentially prevented, and the total potential monetized benefits as \$179.2 million per year.
+Given that California is approximately 12% of the population, the estimated benefit would be approximately \$21.5 million per year.